oatmeaI/pomelo/README.md

       - TZ=Etc/UTC
       - VERSION=docker
     ports:
-      - 5001:32400            # In case you need to reach the original server for some reason
+      - 5001:32400            # Not required; just here in case you need to reach the original server for some reason
     volumes:
       - /plex:/config
       - /media/music:/music